stopyellingatme/formvana/README.md

 ## Form.ts

-- Model and Fields
+- Model and Fields (form.model & form.fields)

 The model above can be attached either by new Form({model: new Business()}) or form.model = new Busniess().

 However, this ONLY sets the model.

 MODEL AND FIELDS ARE DIFFERENT THINGS!

 So, set the model and call form.buildFields() to build the fields with the model's field configurations.

-If there's data in the model fields already, it will be reflected in the fields.value as well.
+If the model already has data, it will be reflected in the fields.value as well.

-- REFERENCE DATA:
+---
+**REFERENCE DATA:**

 Attach reference data to dropdowns by calling form.attachRefData(refData).